 Fake emails and websites also can infect a taxpayer's computer with malware without the user knowing it.
 The malware gives the criminal access to the device, enabling them to access all sensitive files or even track keyboard strokes, exposing login information.

-ProAdvisor Tip: ebs has seriously stepped up its security game in 2018.
+ProAdvisor Tip: Out Of The Box Technology has seriously stepped up its security game in 2018.
 After multiple unsuccessful malicious attempts to access our administrative emails from foreign countries, we knew it was top priority to ensure our business and our clients data are safe.
 These days most web applications will allow for two factor authentication (2FA) including Outlook/Office 365.
 It is my recommendation that you implement this security feature wherever you are storing sensitive data.
 Follow this link to learn how to setup 2FA for Outlook.

 2. Phone Scams